edgegap/edgegap-mcp/README.md

 Registered in the official MCP registry as `dev.edgegap/mcp`.

-> **Node version:** the server itself needs Node 18+.
-Deploying the optional
+> **Node version:** the local server needs Node 18+.
+Deploying your own copy of
-> Cloudflare Worker needs Node 22+, because `wrangler` requires it.
+> the Cloudflare Worker needs Node 22+, because `wrangler` requires it.

-## Your token never leaves your machine
+## Where your token goes

+This differs by mode, and the difference is the reason both modes exist.

-There is no Edgegap-hosted component.
-This server runs as a process on your own computer, spawned by your editor.
+**Local.** The server runs as a process on your own computer.
 The first tool call asks you for a token, shows what it authorises, and requires an explicit acknowledgement before accepting it.
 Where that token then lives, exhaustively:

 - one variable in that process's memory, for the life of your editor session